MicrosoftDocs/microsoft-365-community/docs/basics/Glossary.md

 ### Library

 A library, typically used as a Document Library is a type of list where documents or other files are added as items, but no further file attachments can be added to the document item.
 Other files are added as separate entries in the library.

+### Licensing

+Office 365 offers multiple licensing options (Kiosk, F1, E1, etc.), each of which turns on a different basket of capabilities for the user to whom the license is assigned.

 ### List